Make-School-Labs/React-Intro-Challenges/README.md

   - Bonus: Define a simple component for each list item.
 Give it at least two properties to display.
   Reuse your title and subtitle component here.
   - Bonus: Make a list of timers each with a start/stop button.
-  -
+  - Bonus: Make a button that adds a new item to the list.
+To make this work the list should be a stateful component, and the array data displayed by the list should be part of state for that component.
 8. Make a counter.
 It should have an up and down button, and a display to show the count.
 Clicking the up button adds 1 to the count, clicking the down button subtracts 1 from the count.
   - Bonus: You reused one or more of your other components.